 The University of Washington is not only a great university, but it’s also one of the best Seattle Instagram spots.
 Its aesthetics are very unique, which is why it’s become a popular photoshoot attraction.

 Suzzallo Library has a magical feeling because it looks entirely like something right out of Harry Potter.
-Raitt and Miller Hall are two popular spots, too, with their old-world styles.
+With their old-world styles, Raitt and Miller Hall are also two popular spots.

 13. Golden Gardens